Peace Tower

 The Peace Tower (Tour de la Paix) is a focal bell and clock tower sitting on the central axis of the Centre Block of the Canadian parliament buildings in Ottawa, Ontario.
-The present incarnation replaced the 55 m Victoria Tower after the latter burned down in 1916, along with most of the Centre Block; only the Library of Parliament survived.
-It serves as a Canadian icon and had been featured prominently on the Canadian twenty-dollar bill directly adjacent the queen's visage, until the change to polymer.
+The present incarnation replaced the 55 m Victoria Tower, after the latter burned down in 1916, along with most of the Centre Block; only the Library of Parliament survived.
+It serves as a Canadian icon and had been featured prominently on the Canadian twenty-dollar bill, directly adjacent to the depiction of Queen Elizabeth II, until the change to polymer.